Malungisa/Hello-world/README.md

 ●	Capstone project for Data Science major

-●	Used python for data analysis and bulding models, tableau for building dashboard, and R for implementation of recommender system.
+●	Used Python for data analysis and bulding models, tableau for building dashboard, and R for implementation of recommender system.

 ●	Models for recommender system: Arpiori-algorithm, collaborative filtering.